 Further, Facebook has a fairly good conversion rate for social media eCommerce traffic at 1.08 percent.

 So what’s best platform to run targeted ad campaigns?
 The answer is to try both these networks, depending on the nature of your campaign (for more visuals, choose Instagram).

-In terms of reach, both have a huge user base and there is no way you can risk missing out one in favor of the other.
-And while Facebook has a ton of ad targeting options, Instagram has stronger organic reach.
+In terms of reach, both have a huge user base and there is no way you can risk missing out on one in favor of the other.
+And while Facebook has a ton of ad targeting options, Instagram has a stronger organic reach.
 The latter also has a lead when it comes to engagement.
-In fact, Instagram posts with location have 79 percent more engagement.
+In fact, Instagram posts with locations have 79 percent more engagement.

 4. Constantly Refine your Email Marketing

 To have a profitable business process, you need to have not only conversions but also repeat customers.
-However, your ecommerce conversion funnel will show you that the difference between total number of sessions and transactions is really huge.
+However, your eCommerce conversion funnel will show you that the difference between the total number of sessions and transactions is really huge.